kiet8112006/olist-data-analysis/README.md

 Conclusion:
 The analysis reveals that duplicate review identifiers exist in the dataset, with each duplicated review_id appearing exactly twice.
+This may occur because multiple review records can be associated with the same order, or because the same review entry was duplicated during data collection.

 #### Review Score Distribution
-Understanding how review scores are distributed also provides insights into whether most customers are satisfied or if a significant number of negative reviews exist.
+Understanding how review scores are distributed also provides insights into whether most customers are satisfied or if a significant number of negative reviews exist. sql query:

-sql query:
 ```sql
 SELECT